 I didn’t ask him if he thought of himself as an artist, but he did mention that he was interviewed for the local newspaper so I found that article when I got home.
 I think he just does it for the pleasure it gives him and other people.
-His assemblages are not ‘deep and meaningful’ or an ironic commentary on the art world (see my post Rubbish and/or art?), but in this cynical world I wish there were more people like him.
+His assemblages are not ‘deep and meaningful’ or an ironic commentary on the art world, but in this cynical world I wish there were more people like him.
 Oh, and he also picks up rubbish from the beach!

 Credit: Cook Strait News, 27 Jan 2014.